parthasm/Useful-Algorithms/Single_Source_Shortest_Path/Readme.md

-Djikstra
+Single Source Shortest Path
 ========

-A python implementation of the famous Djikstra's algorithm.
+Python implementation of Djikstra's algorithm to solve the Single Source Shortest Path problem for a graph.
+Bellman-Ford algorithm to be added in future.

 http://en.wikipedia.org/wiki/Dijkstra%27s_algorithm